- Abandoned cars

 If you have made enquiries and no-one knows, make a note of the registration number and make of the car.

-- If the vehicle is in one of our car parks, please complete our general enquiry form and attach a photo if possible.
+- If the vehicle is in one of our car parks, please get in touch and attach a photo if possible.
 Once we receive your report, we will make contact with the DVLA to see if there is a registered keeper.
 If there is, we will make contact with them.

 - If the vehicle is on a public road, please contact the local authority